Checkout our SaaS and eCommerce guides for more example Journey Reports

 At Woopra, our mission has always been to solve what traditional funnels can't.
 Traditional funnels show a linear path to conversion and rarely allow for the exploration of what is attributed to each step.
 That's where our new Journeys features come in.
 Journeys allow you to map the end-to-end customer experience to reflect multiple customer touchpoints and dive into what's driving each step.

 Using Journeys, you'll be able to map the touchpoints that adapt to the real-time behavior of your users.
-This opens up a world of possibility for measuring where and how users convert.
+This opens up a world of possibilities for measuring where and how users convert.

 - Analyze your user's flow and replaces traditional navigation paths.

-- Discover exactly attributes users moving through each step in the customer experience.
+- Discover exactly what attributes to conversions as users move through each step in the customer experience.